AdhocSteve/AutomatedTradingSystem/README.md

 eventually implement them with some confidence out in the real world.

-which is why this journal
+So without further ado lets begin.
+The way I'm thinking of structuring this repo is by taking The Intelligent Investor approach while supplementing from excerpts mostly I have found useful from Investopedia, Medium, Youtube and the Intelligent Investor, Investopedia .
+I've been reading the 2006 version of this book and I have to admit highly insightful and highly recommended.
-The outline for this will be something like
+The outline for this repo will be something like this:
-- setting up your development environment
+- setting up your development environment (handled further down in this README)
-- the Robinhood API
+- the Robinhood API and processing data
-- cleaning up data
-- fundamental
+- building a portfolio via fundamental analysis
+- Entry and Exit points via Technical Analysis Supplemented with excerpts mostly from the Intelligent Investor, a book worth anyones time reading,, as well as other useful material from
+Investopeida, Medium, Youtube and other great sources that I will be sure to cite.